Deacon Stephen Roscher had planned on spending about 15 minutes last month at the home the home of Vaughn and Marjorie Pepper.

 "They seemed to be taking it all in stride," Roscher said.

 According to Maryland State Police, Pepper, 87, retired in 1976 as a captain from the Motor Vehicle Division.
 He worked at Waterloo Barrack in Howard County.
-He served in the Army during World War II, where he earned the Purple Heart, according to his obituary in The Star Democrat in Dorchester County.
+He served in the Army during World War II, where he earned the Purple Heart, according to his in Dorchester County.

 He and his wife, 85, had been married for 65 years—since 1947.
 They had lived in Sudbrook Park since 1965, and had three children.
 They are survived by two children and five grandchildren, including Long.